Beef Wellington – with Scotch Beef from Alex Mitchell:

 - 1 packet All Butter Puff Pastry (or home made!)

 - 1 handful Fresh Soft Herbs (I used parsley and thyme)

 - Salt and Pepper

-Add the white wine and reduce down till almost dry.
-Stir in the finely chopped soft herbs and allow the mixture to cool
+- Step 3 Add the white wine and reduce down till almost dry.
+Stir through the finely chopped soft herbs and allow the mixture to cool

-Roll out the pastry on a floured board.
-It should be no more than 1/4cm thick and rolled into an oblong large enough to take both steaks along the 'long' middle and to fold up the pastry over the meat
+- Step 4 Roll out the pastry on a floured board.
+It should be no more than ¼cm thick and rolled into an oblong large enough to take both steaks along the 'long' middle and to fold up the pastry over the meat

-Allow the meat to cool.
-Meanwhile, preheat the oven to 220c or 220c for a fan oven
+- Step 6 Allow the meat to cool.
+Meanwhile preheat the oven to 220c or 220c for a fan oven

 Disclaimer: I was sent samples of Scotch Beef and a selection of ingredients in order to make a dish for Valentine’s Day.